 With the majority of the existing EU office building stock having an EPC performance in the range of D to G a major renovation generally provides the opportunity to significantly improve energy performance.
-The decision to retain and renovate an existing building or to demolish and/or construct a new building may, however, be finely balanced in terms of the costs and environmental benefits depending on the nature of the construction.
+The decision to retain and renovate an existing building or to demolish and/or construct a new building may need to take into account a number of factors which will need to be weighed up, including the costs and environmental benefits, which in turn will depend on the nature of the construction.